• What is Ergonomics & Human Factors?

 Whether you need assessments for a small Belfast office or a distributed workforce across Northern Ireland, investing in professional DSE evaluation delivers measurable returns through reduced absence, improved performance and enhanced employee satisfaction.

 Ready to improve your workplace Ergonomics?
-Contact me for expert DSE assessments across Belfast, Greater Belfast and Northern Ireland, or learn how DSE assessor training can build your organisation's internal capability.
+Discover our professional DSE assessment services across Belfast and Northern Ireland, or explore our DSE assessor training to build internal capability.
+Get in touch to discuss your requirements.

 Julie Rainey is a Chartered Ergonomist & Human Factors Specialist (C.ErgHF) providing professional Ergonomics services throughout Northern Ireland, with extensive experience across manufacturing, office and hybrid working environments.